lavanyaraghavan/home-automation/README.md

 # home-automation

-We will build an application that can control home appliances.
+We build an application that can control home appliances.
 Here, we will control a 100W bulb using Google Assistant service.

 This application includes Google assistant along with Webhooks and IFTTT service.